 - In response, Ms. May was forced to ask for the Brexit deadline to be extended to June 30, 2019.

-- The EU must grant the extension, but EU officials have stated they will require Britain’s parliament to first vote in favor of the existing agreement, leaving the fate of the Brexit deadline in limbo.
+- The EU must grant the extension, but EU officials stated they would require Britain’s parliament to first vote in favor of the existing agreement, leaving the fate of the Brexit deadline in limbo.

-- On March 21, EU leaders agreed to a two-part extension plan that would allow the UK to delay Brexit until May 22, provided British lawmakers vote in favor of the Brexit agreement they have already twice rejected the following week.
+- On March 21, EU leaders agreed to a two-part extension plan that would allow the UK to delay Brexit until May 22, provided British lawmakers vote the following week in favor of the Brexit agreement they had already twice rejected.

-- Failure to approve the agreement would set an unconditional Brexit date of April 12, at which time British Prime Minister Teresa May is expected to provide an alternative or otherwise follow through with a hard Brexit.
+- Failure to approve the agreement would have set an unconditional Brexit date of April 12, at which time British Prime Minister Theresa May would have been expected to provide an alternative or otherwise follow through with a hard Brexit.

-- On April 10, the EU granted a longer extension for the Brexit deadline, postponing Brexit Day to October 31, 2019 on the condition that the UK participate in the EU elections on May 23, 2019.
+- On April 10, the EU granted a longer extension for the Brexit deadline, postponing Brexit Day to October 31, 2019 on the condition the UK participate in the EU elections on May 23, 2019, which they subsequently did.

 - Should UK lawmakers choose not to participate in the EU elections, there will be a hard Brexit on June 1, 2019.

-On March 29, 2019, the United Kingdom is scheduled to officially leave the European Union, ending a two-year period of intense negotiation initiated by Britain’s invocation of Article 50 of the Lisbon Treaty, which allows for an EU member state to leave the Union.
+The United Kingdom is scheduled to officially leave the European Union on Oct.
+31, 2019, ending a more than two-year period of intense negotiation initiated by Britain’s invocation of Article 50 of the Lisbon Treaty, which allows for an EU member state to leave the Union.